 Connections for both projectors include the three HDMI (one version 2.1 with HDCP 2.2/2.3, two version 2.0b with HDCP 2.2, one with eARC); a pair of USB 2.0 inputs (Type A) that can play media from a flash drive via the integrated player or accept connection of a keyboard, mouse, or gamepad; a Toslink optical audio out; and an RJ45 port.
-Both versions also have Bluetooth output to a speaker or headphones, supported by a Bluetooth AV Sync adjustment.
+Both versions also have Bluetooth output to a speaker or headphones, supported by an AV Sync adjustment to hopefully resolve any latency issues.
 As noted earlier, the AU810PB adds RS-232C and a 3.5 mm 12V screen trigger output, plus the ability to add the WiSA speaker transmitter.

 There are a pair of small utility speakers built into the two side panels of the projector, driven by 5 watts each.
 They might come in handy for dialogue-heavy content in a business setting, but as with most home theater projectors you should plan on an outboard audio system.